 For Then Number of acute hospitalizations over the past year Enter the number in the space provided.
 Include actual or approximate dates and the reasons for the hospitalizations in the PAS summary.
 This does not include ER visits, but these may be mentioned in the Summary.
-Do not include hith for an infant unloss the baseitalization birth for an infant unless the hospitalization continued due to the child's medical problems.
+Do not include birth for an infant unless the hospitalization continued due to the child's medical problems.
 Currently requires direct care staff or caregiver trained in special health care procedures Select "Yes" when the customer needs direct care staff or caregiver to be trained in special health care procedures that are normally performed or monitored by licensed staff, such as an RN or a Therapist.
 Otherwise, select "No." Use the comments box to list any procedure and who is trained.
 Include training for procedures that are intermittent, such as seasonal SVN treatments.
 Do not include personal care that does not require special training, such as routine help with ADLs or applying a simple brace.
 Do not include training for procedures the customer no longer needs.
 Currently requires special diet planned by dietitian, nutritionist, or nurse Select "Yes" when the customer requires a special diet ordered by a physician or planned by a dietician, nutritionist, or nurse.
 Otherwise, select "No." Use the comments box to list the type of diet and a description of specific diet needs.
-For example: Consistency needs, such as needing the food to be soft or pureed; Level of nutrients, such as an 1,800 calorie per day diabetic diet; Amount of fluids, such as 1,500 ml per day for a person on a fluid restricted diet; Number of meals per day; or Food limitations, such as no wheat or dairy products.
+For example: • Consistency needs, such as needing the food to be soft or pureed; • Level of nutrients, such as an 1,800 calorie per day diabetic diet; • Amount of fluids, such as 1,500 ml per day for a person on a fluid restricted diet; • Number of meals per day; or • Food limitations, such as no wheat or dairy products.
+Formula for tube feedings is included, but formula for infants and young children by bottle or sippy cup is not included.